lesimoes/lesimoes/README.md

 ### Hello there 👋

 My name is Leandro Simões, but you can call me **Le**.
-I'm Software Developer from Brazil, former lecturer and hold a master's degree in Computer Science from UFJF.
+I'm Software Developer from Brazil, Assistant Professor and hold a master's degree in Computer Science from the UFJF.

 #### Some facts about me: